-Paraná Pines are quite distinctive, with a bare columnar trunk, crowed with a flattened layer of whorled branches.
+Paraná Pines are quite distinctive, with a bare columnar trunk, crowned with a flattened layer of whorled branches.
 The clusters of needle-like leaves at the ends of these branches gave rise to the species’ other common name, the candelabra tree.
 Early explorers in the region reported its seeds’ importance as a food source.
 Preparations of the tree’s leaves, bark, and resin are used for medicinal purposes.
 Grows at least 3 times the rate of its cousin from the other side of the continent, Araucaria araucana, and is sometimes referred to as the false monkey puzzle by some Chileans.

 Latin Name: Araucaria angustifolia